vkp217/pyfli_JOSS/main_manuscript.md

 Three areas are targeted for future development.
 First, formal deep-learning model integration: the package currently provides the data substrate and the `DLModelComparator` interface, but pre-trained models for ICCD, SPAD, and TCSPC will be packaged and benchmarked against the analytical baselines in a forthcoming release.
 Second, expansion of the supported vendor formats to include Becker & Hickl `.spc` raw photon streams and PicoQuant `.ptu` files, both of which are common in TCSPC microscopy.
 Third, an explicit FAIR-data export path (HDF5 with provenance metadata) so that downstream tools and reviewers can recover the exact processing pipeline applied to any cube.

+The current release provides user a full felxibility in pyfli implementation.
+Mature python script writer can use it directly in their framework and non-programming background users can use this in an upcoming webapp.

-**Limitations.** The current release does not provide a graphical user interface; users are expected to be comfortable with Python scripting.
-The license (CC BY-NC-ND 4.0) restricts commercial use and derivative redistribution, which is intentional for a community edition but should be considered by potential industrial adopters.
+**Limitations.** The license (CC BY-NC-ND 4.0) restricts commercial use and derivative redistribution, which is intentional for a community edition but should be considered by potential industrial adopters.
 Finally, the GPU path requires CUDA-capable hardware for full benefit, although the CPU path remains functionally equivalent.

 ---